StefanStoynov/hibernate/README.md

-FullTimeEmployee - will have a table -> columns: ID, SALARY ID - is a match with all the tables, this column is used for join Very complex query is used to retrieve all Employees (3 tables are joined)
+FullTimeEmployee - will have a table -> columns: ID, SALARY ID - is a match with all the tables, this column is used for join Very complex query is used to retrieve all Employees (3 tables are joined) BEST FOR DATA -> NO NULLABLE, NO DUPLICATION, NO CHANCE FOR BAD DATA.

 @MappedSuperclass - when we use this annotation we can NOT use @Entity annotation in the same class.
 Mappings are done for all subclasses, and no table is created for superclass.
 Completely eliminates inheritance relationship.